yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/redhat-rhel-centos/dashboard.md

 This command tells the bootstrap script to use the localhost as the base for the API calls, you can run the bootstrap remotely and change the first command line parameter to the DNS hostname of your instance.

-You will now be able to log into and test your Tyk instance with the values given to you by the bootstrap script.
+You will now be able to log into and test your Tyk instance from `http://your-host-name:3000/` with the values given to you by the bootstrap script.

  [1]: https://packagecloud.io